Jarl-Bjoern/Yggdrasil/README.md

 ```
 Now you can add more tools as you wish.

-For example, when you arrive at the `Wget` section, you need to see that they follow the structure below.
+When you arrive at the `Wget` section, you need to see that they follow the structure below.
 ```
 URL Name Method
 ```